 By the deadline that suits each student’s particular situation.
-If the university offers incentives for applying early and that appeals to you, then by all means take advantage of these opportunities.
+If the university offers incentives for applying early, then by all means take advantage of these opportunities.
 But know that incentives, such as an application fee waiver, won’t happen in August, and maybe not even in the early fall.

 If applying under the Early Decision or Early Action schedules meet your needs, then just follow the guidelines specified by that college or university.

 It’s far better to be in tune with the colleges that interest you than to submit six months ahead of the application deadline and then be left to wonder why you’ve not heard anything.